 21.52.010 Purpose.

-This chapter provides procedures to ensure that all public and private development in the coastal zone is consistent with the California Coastal Act of 1976 (Division 20 of the Public Resources Code) as amended, in accordance with the City’s Local Coastal Land Use Plan and the City’s Local Coastal Program.
+This chapter provides procedures to ensure that all public and private development in the coastal zone is consistent with the California Coastal Act of 1976 (Division 20 of the Cal.
+Pub.
+Resources Code) as amended, in accordance with the City’s Local Coastal Land Use Plan and the City’s Local Coastal Program.
 The provisions of this chapter shall apply in the coastal zone, as defined by the Coastal Act.
 Furthermore, the provisions of this chapter, and as applicable the Coastal Act and regulations, shall be utilized to determine whether or not a proposal in the City’s permitting jurisdiction constitutes development and whether or not that development requires a coastal development permit or is exempt.
 No provision contained in any other chapter of the Implementation Plan, nor in any other City policy or regulations, shall be used in such determinations.

 21.52.015 Coastal Development Permits.

 B 1.
 Coastal Development Permit Issued by the Coastal Commission.
-Developments on tidelands, submerged lands, and public trust lands as described in Public Resources Code Section 30519(b) and in deferred certification areas designated by the certified Local Coastal Program require a permit or exemption issued by the Coastal Commission in accordance with the procedure as specified by the Coastal Act.
+Developments on tidelands, submerged lands, and public trust lands as described in Cal.
+Pub.
+Resources Code Section 30519(b) and in deferred certification areas designated by the certified Local Coastal Program require a permit or exemption issued by the Coastal Commission in accordance with the procedure as specified by the Coastal Act.
 Areas of Coastal Commission permit jurisdiction and deferred certification areas are generally depicted on the Post-LCP Certification Permit and Appeal Jurisdiction Map.

 H. Notice of Final Action.
-Within seven calendar days of the date of the City’s final local action on an exemption or coastal development permit application and meeting the requirements of Title 14 California Code of Regulations Section 13570, a notice of its final action shall be sent, by first class mail, to the applicant, the Coastal Commission, and any persons who specifically request such notice by submitting a self-addressed, stamped envelope to the City.
+Within seven calendar days of the date of the City’s final local action on an exemption or coastal development permit application and meeting the requirements of 14 CCR Section 13570, a notice of its final action shall be sent, by first class mail, to the applicant, the Coastal Commission, and any persons who specifically request such notice by submitting a self-addressed, stamped envelope to the City.
 Such notice shall be accompanied by a copy of the exemption, denial, or coastal development permit approval with conditions of approval and written findings and the procedures for appeal of the action to the Coastal Commission.

 21.52.035 Projects Exempt from Coastal Development Permit Requirements.